 Of course, flights are the first options to travel but because flights can get expensive, you can also look for alternative options like public transportation and passes to travel the city instead of picking taxis as they are expensive too.

 You can also try bike rides and road trips if you’re traveling to nearby cities.
-Visiting multiple cities can also lead you to cheaper rates if you travel through buses and shared rides.
+Visiting multiple cities can also lead you to cheaper rates if you travel by bus and shared rides.

 If accommodation seems like an issue when it comes to your budget, volunteering abroad can be a great idea.

 This way, you actually get to travel for FREE!
-Look for a homestay, or be a guest to a localite, try homemade local cuisine, which actually will help you save a lot than you can imagine!
+Look for a homestay, or be a guest to a locality, and try homemade local cuisine, which actually will help you save a lot more than you can imagine!

 6. Look for Deals and Discounts

 Well as a student, you can actually make use of student travel discounts.
-Students cards can actually help you get discounts in more than 1,25,000 cities!
+Student cards can actually help you get discounts in more than 1,25,000 cities!

 You will find sales that get you discounts up to $99, a whopping 35 percent discount on Eurail, yes, student passes are that much of use!